 Aerobus – there are buses every 12-13 minutes that leave from the airport towards Plaza Cataluña or Plaza España in Barcelona, and same for the opposite trip.
 These buses start approximately from 6 to 24h and is a 40 minutes trip.
 The ticket, which price is 5,30€ (single) 9,15 (return), can be bought on the same bus.
 Click here for the Aerobus schedule or contact Aerobus services at 934 156 020)

-By Train – Trains leave the airport (next to T2 sector C) every 30 minutes between 6:00am to 10:00 pm, stopping at the Sants Estació, then at then Plaça Catalunya, later at the Arc de Trionf, and finnally at Clot station.
+By Train – Trains leave to the Barcelona Airport (next to T2 sector C) every 30 minutes between 6:00am to 10:00 pm, stopping at the Sants Estació, then at then Plaça Catalunya, later at the Arc de Trionf, and finnally at Clot station.
 Trains going to the airport operate at 6 until 24h.
 The fare is 2.25€.
 Click here for train schedule.

 By car: Cars can be rented at the airport.
 Main car rental companies have desks at the airport.
 The journey to or from city centre takes between 30 min and 1 hour depending on traffic.